- The amount you should consume depends on your body’s response: Try a small amount and wait at least an hour to determine any potential effects.

 Why Buy Legal?

 When you purchase a cannabis extract from the legal market, either through OCS.ca or a Licensed Retailer, you can be sure the THC and CBD content in the product is correct.
-Cannabis extracts can be highly concentrated — the latest extraction methods can create a product that is 99% THC — so there is the potential for overconsumption.
+Cannabis extracts can be highly concentrated — the latest extraction methods can create a product that is over 90% THC — so there is the potential for overconsumption.
 Extracts available through the OCS that are meant to be inhaled can contain no more than 1,000 mg of THC per package; ingestible extracts contain no more than 10 mg of THC per unit.

 Buying legal cannabis extracts ensures the product does not contain any harmful solvents that may be found in products in the illegal market.